Extra Payment Mortgage Calculator

 Paying off a Mortgage Early

 This approach is pretty easy to understand.
 If you make additional payments, you'd expect the loan to paid sooner.
-The spreadsheet assumes that the extra payments are made every month.
+The spreadsheet assumes that the extra mortgage payments are made every month.

 Pay Less Total Interest